-“On a typical work day, I have virtual observations scheduled.
+“On a typical workday, I have virtual observations scheduled.
 I fill out notes and then meet with teachers to debrief.
-I provide feedback to their lesson plans and look for resources to support them.”
+I provide feedback on their lesson plans and look for resources to support them.”

-In addition to her role in supporting teachers face-to-face, she also takes calls from teachers, prepares training materials for webinars, and meets with the other members in her team.
-With four members in her instructional team, Rocio enjoys being able to collaborate and share feedback on ideas for projects in order to provide the most effective support for teachers.
+In addition to her role in supporting ambassador teachers face-to-face, she also takes calls from them, prepares training materials for webinars, and meets with the other members in her team.
+With four members in her instructional team, Rocio enjoys being able to collaborate and share feedback on ideas for projects in order to provide the most effective support for ambassador teachers.

 Deliver Excellent Work

-Thanks to the hard work and dedication of employees like Rocio, our cultural exchange teachers have the support and resources needed to be as successful as possible within their classrooms.
+Thanks to the hard work and dedication of employees like Rocio, our ambassador teachers have the support and resources needed to be as successful as possible within their classrooms.